Siliegia/galoislattice/README.md

 [![Travis-CI Build Status](https://travis-ci.org/Siliegia/galoislattice.svg?branch=master)](https://travis-ci.org/Siliegia/galoislattice)

 # galoislattice
-A R package to create Galois lattices for two-mode networks and analyze them.
+A R package to create Galois lattices (Concept Lattice) for two-mode networks and analyze them.
 By using a reduced label for directed galois lattices, the positional dominance of the original network can be extracted.

 This package depends on the R package igraph.